-Tip – If you want to get a photo in the Torii Gates of the Inari Shrine with no people in it you need to keep walking, the further you get, the less people there are, however this also depends on the time of day.
+Tip – If you want to get a photo in the Torii Gates of the Inari Shrine with no people in it you need to keep walking, the further you get, the fewer people there are, however, this also depends on the time of day.

-Alternatively to get a photo at the Inari Torii Gates with no one else in it, just take a selfie and block other people with you head like I have! ; )
+Alternatively to get a photo at the Inari Torii Gates with no one else in it, just take a selfie and block other people with you head as I have! ; )

 The Fushimi Inari Shrine does not shut so technically you can get there as early as you like and the earlier the better.